rominap22/core/README.md

 # Core
 Core is a replacement for the core services in ACM@UIUC's current generation of infrastructure.
 Core is intended to be small and provide only the minimal set of functionality to run ACM@UIUC's website and membership managment.
-All other additional features should be implemented as microservices which can rely on Core for authentication and memberhip verification.
+All other additional features should be implemented as microservices which can rely on Core for authentication and membership verification.

 ## Design
 The design for Core is detailed in `design.md`.
 This file covers how Core is organized, the routes exposed by Core, and the structure of the data stored by Core.